RotscherK/SpiceProjects/README.md

 #### Requirements
 Following, the verbal requirements from your virtual customer to the web application are listed:
 1. Authentication
-   * Login using email as username and a password
+   * Login using username (email) and password
-   * User can logout
+   * User logout
-   * If the password is forgotten, it should be possible to get a new one using email.
+   * If the password is forgotten, it should be possible to get a new one using email
-   * The password must be securely stored
+   * The password must be stored in a secure manner
 2. Content management
-   * User can create, update and delete courses, schools using the provided forms.
+   * User can create, update and delete programs, providers and advertisements depending on their access permissions
 3. Administration
    * User can be created, updated and deleted
 5. Notification
    * If the start date of a course has been expired, the system should send an email to the course administrator.
 6. Search functionality
-   * The website provides a search function so that user can search for courses with specific criteria
+   * The website provides a search function so that user can search for programs by entering details that correspond to any field of the program
 6. Charging
    * The customer (university and university of applied sciences) should be charged for every entry, based on a package or subscription by sending an email containing an invoice attached as pdf.
 7. Gui